carpentries-incubator/genome-mining/_episodes/04-bigscape.md

 ## Introduction

-In the previous section, we learnt how to study the BGCs encoded by each of the genomes of our analyses.
+In the previous section, we learned how to study the BGCs encoded by each of the genomes of our analyses.
 In case you are interested in the study of a certain BGC or a certain strain, this may be enough.
-However, sometimes the researcher aims to compare the biosynthetic potential of tens or hundreds of genomes.
-To perform this kind of analysis, we will use BiG-SCAPE (Navarro-Muñoz et al., 2019), a workflow that will compare all the BGCs detected by antiSMASH to find their relatedness.
+However, sometimes the aim is to compare the biosynthetic potential of tens or hundreds of genomes.
+To perform this kind of analysis, we will use BiG-SCAPE (Navarro-Muñoz et al., 2019), a workflow that compares all the BGCs detected by antiSMASH to find their relatedness.
 BiG-SCAPE will search for Pfam domains (Mistry et al., 2021) in the protein sequences of each BGC.
 Then, the Pfam domains will be linearized and compared, creating different